Kevin McCarthy is leaving Congress. He’s not alone.

 “For me, the personal decision really is the larger part of this,” he added.
 “But it’s hard to erase the fact that the Congress that I’ve seen in the last few years is not even close to what I saw when I was elected in 2012.”

-It’s not uncommon for the minority party or the party that expects to be in the minority after the next election to see defections.
+It’s not uncommon for the minority party or the party that expects to be in the minority after the next election to see departures.
 But this early, it’s still unclear which party is likely to hold control after the 2024 elections.
 In addition to 21 Democrats, more than a dozen Republicans, including some who are leading committees and subcommittees, are stepping down.

 “The GOP in the House has had so much bad media [attention] on them because of all these scandals and the fights and the struggle to be able to govern and the very limited productivity,” says Dr. Kosar.
 “It’s not wrong for GOP representatives to be saying, ‘You know, maybe we’re going to get wiped out next autumn and lose our majority, in which case I’ll get out.’”